sheenatoroy/pncadmission/README.md

 # pncadmission
-PAMANTASAN NG CABUYAO ADMISSION FOR COLLEGE STUDENTS Since the admission for SHS and College Students are combined in one Website My Team made a Website for college admission
+PAMANTASAN NG CABUYAO ADMISSION FOR COLLEGE STUDENTS Since the admission for SHS and College Students are combined in one Website my Team made a Website for college admission.
+This is a school project only.